derfloh205/coding_assistant/README.md

 > git commit -a -m "-commitname-"
 > git push --all

-It supports long commitmessage with more than one single word
+It supports long Commit-Messages with more than one single word